thefourtheye/thefourtheyeEditor/README.md

 Installation
 ------------

 Installation is very simple and straight forward.
-The steps are explained here http://www.thefourtheye.in/2013/09/installing-thefourtheyeeditor.html
+The steps are explained here
+<a href="http://www.thefourtheye.in/2013/09/installing-thefourtheyeeditor.html" target="_blank">http://www.thefourtheye.in/2013/09/installing-thefourtheyeeditor.html</a>

 Configuration
 -------------